Danie10/gadgeteerza-homeassistant/README.md

   * (74% * 206 Ah) / 13 Amps = 11.72 hours to battery cut-out
 * Time left to Minimum SoC basically is the same except it subtracts the Min SOC from Current SOC to arrive at the difference left to reach Min SOC (Delta %), so if Minimum SOC is say 40% then:
   * ((74%-40%) * 206 Ah) / 13 Amps = 5.38 hours to Min SOC and grid takes over
-  * Added conditions to allow for when charging by showing an estimated time left, which uses the current AC load as the estimated battery load if discharging
   * Added condition for time to Min SOC to keep showing 0 hours if the SOC has already fallen below Min SOC Detail is in the sensors.yaml file with comments.